Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

 **Optional:**
 - hrmanalytics:nlhrm:exportcontactinformation (to retrieve personal data like private mailaddress)
   > Note: make sure to include the scope 'hrmanalytics:nlhrm:exportcontactinformation' in the import scripts.

+Please see the Visma HRM API documentation for more information on the required scopes per attribute.
+For the employee attributes, see: [NLHrmEmployeeCsvDto](https://api.analytics1.hrm.visma.net/docs/openapi.html#/:~:text=NLHrmEmployeeCsvDto,%7B)

 ### Person Aggregation
 By default, for each contract Visma creates a new employee record (with a new employeeID).
 Therefore, aggregation is needed.